Bigfoot Evidence – Experts Claim Proof Of Its Existence

 Experts like Dr. Grover Krantz have said these pathological details are so accurate that any hoaxer would need to be a genius anatomist to pull it off, which is highly unlikely.
 (4)

-Don’t forget the Skookum Cast, which some researchers call the gold standard of Bigfoot evidence.
-This cast captured not just a footprint but what some believe to be the impression of a full body, including skin textures and possible hair.
+This cast captured not just a footprint but what some believe is the impression of a full body, including skin texture and possible hair.

-While some skeptics argue it could have been made by an elk, the anatomical features-like the presence of dermatoglyphs (primate-like fingerprints)-have convinced experts like Dr. Jeff Meldrum that it’s worth serious consideration.(5)
+While some skeptics argue it could have been made by an elk, the anatomical features-like the presence of dermatoglyphs (primate-like fingerprints)-have convinced experts like Dr. Jeff Meldrum that it’s worth serious consideration.
+(5)

-Finally, the London Trackway and Blue Mountain tracks brought even more to the table: independent toe movement, deep grasping action, and even evidence of slipping and regaining balance-things that would be nearly impossible to fake with rigid prosthetics.
+Finally, the London Trackway and Blue Mountain tracks brought even more evidence to the table: independent toe movement, deep grasping action, and even evidence of slipping and regaining balance-things that would be nearly impossible to fake with rigid prosthetics.

-The toes acted independently, the fat pads expanded naturally, and the biomechanics of the stride all pointed to a living biped, not a hoax.(6)
+The toes acted independently, the fat pads expanded naturally, and the biomechanics of the stride all pointed to a living biped, not a hoax.
+(6)

-That’s why so many Bigfoot experts keep coming back to the footprints and casts as some of the strongest evidence that something big and unknown is out there.
+That’s why so many Bigfoot experts keep coming back to the footprints and casts as some of the strongest Bigfoot evidence that something big and unknown is out there.

 Eyewitness Accounts and Consistency of Reports